Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Quasicrystals

 Let $X$ be a metric space, and let $A$ be a subset of $X$.
-We say that $A$ is $R$-\emph{relatively dense} ($R > 0$) if each closed ball or radius $R$ contains a point in $A$, that is, $\bBall{X}{x}{R} \cap A \neq \emptyset$ for all $x \in X$.
+We say that $A$ is $R$-\emph{relatively dense} ($R > 0$) if each closed ball of radius $R$ contains a point in $A$, that is, $\bBall{X}{x}{R} \cap A \neq \emptyset$ for all $x \in X$.
 Accordingly, $A$ is relatively dense if it is $R$-relatively dense for some $R > 0$, and the infimum of the admissible values of $R$ is called the \emph{covering radius}.
-In a similar vein, $A$ is $r$-\emph{uniformly discrete} ($r>0$) if each open ball with radius $r$ centred in $A$ has no other points in $A$: $\Ball{X}{x}{r} \cap A = \{x\}$ for all $x \in A$.
+In a similar vein, $A$ is $r$-\emph{uniformly discrete} ($r>0$) if each open ball with radius $r$ contains at most one point of $A$: $\abs{\Ball{X}{x}{r} \cap A} \leq 1$ for all $x \in X$.
 Also, $A$ is uniformly discrete if it is $r$-uniformly discrete for some $r>0$.
-If $A$ is both relatively dense and uniformly discrete then it is a \emph{Delone set}.
+If $A$ is both relatively dense and uniformly discrete then it is called a \emph{Delone set}.

-Suppose now that $X = \RR^d$ for some $d \in \NN$, equipped with the supremum norm.
+For the sake of concreteness, we will from now on restrict to the case where $X = \RR^d$ for some $d \in \NN$, equipped with the supremum norm.
 (The choice of the norm does not play a significant role, but working with the supremum norm is slightly more convenient.)
-We define the upper and lower uniform density of $A$ as
+We define the upper and lower uniform density of a set $A \subset \RR^d$ as